 Our approach to web design is more correctly called ‘website architecture’.
 We define website architecture as ‘the art and science of creating good websites’.
 This requires:

-The way we write HTML/XHTML and CSS and the way we form documents is guided by the standards developed and maintained by the W3C (the World Wide Web Consortium).
+The way we write HTML and CSS and the way we form documents is guided by the standards developed and maintained by the W3C (the World Wide Web Consortium).
 This gives us a firm basis on which to test our work and validate our code.
-You can test this page now to see how well we're doing.

 Semantics is a very important issue in web design.
 When Sir Tim Berners Lee described the ‘semantic web’, he envisaged an information space that understood what it contained and could effectively respond to user requirements.
 The practice of creating semantically correct markup helps move the web towards that goal.
-At its simplest, it means (for example) using the HTML <table> tag to define tabular data only and not as a structural element for page layout (still a common practice).
-In effect, we use markup tags and style classes to describe the content they contain and to define the information structure of a web page.
+At its simplest, it means using HTML to add structure to documents and to add meaning to content, and the “meaning” is really important for all sorts of reasons, not least for accessibility.

 All right-thinking organisations take the use of semantic markup very seriously.
 See the BBC Semantic Mark-up Standard for more information and as an indication of how important this seemingly academic aspect of web design is considered by major website developers.

 Originally, HTML was all a web designer needed.
 It was used to structure content and describe how it should look.
 These days, things are very different.
 As detailed above, HTML is used only to describe the nature of content and the order and hierarchy of that content (which comes first, which second, which is the most important etc.).
 HTML is not used to describe how that content should be presented (how it will look in the browser window).
 That is exclusively the job of CSS.
 This separation of tasks, HTML describing the content and CSS describing the presentation is at the root of modern web design and allows designers amazing freedom of expression.